The Ladder Tearing:

 from the liberal protestant with a sneer of challenge.[1]

-Because we know how to say, “NEIN!”
-So that in the end, both in terms of his looping rhetoric of solace and critical rejection, readers suffer through a jibing sea of the most orotund, atelic apophaticism with never a sand of shore in view.
+Because they know how to say, “NEIN!”
+So that in the end, both in terms of his looping rhetoric of solace and critical rejection, readers suffer through a jibing sea of the most orotund, atelic apophaticism of a brig with never a sand of shore in view.

 DB Hart’s Metaphysics of Morals